fangmarks/killswitch/README.md

 # Killswitch

-killswitch is a proxy api for [hokkqi/yiff](https://wrwlf.de/yiff) and probably various other random image sites
+killswitch is a proxy api for [fangmarks/yiff](https://lio.to/yiff) and probably various other random image sites

 Supported Sites:

 - [x] e621.net
 - [x] e926.net
 - [x] yiff.rest
-- [x] api.floofy.dev
 - [x] shibe.online
 - [x] randomfox.ca
-- [x] sheri.bot
 - [x] gelbooru.com

 > If you don't see a site that's supported yet, but should be, open an Issue or if you're the owner of the API, make a PR!